spats18/Travelling-Salesman-Problem/README.md

 # Travelling-Salesman-Problem
+For the classic computer science problem known as the Travelling Salesman Problem (TSP), We have implemented a solution using the Java programming language.
+The TSP is an optimization problem where the goal is to find the shortest possible route that visits every point exactly once and returns to the starting point.
+The solution is based on the principles of SOLID design and the software engineering principles of Wirth and Parnas, ensuring the code is modular, maintainable, and scalable.
 ## SOLID principles and Wirth and Parnas:
 We have carefully incorporated the SOLID principles to ensure clean coding.
 While Implementing the concepts of Object-oriented programming, we have made sure to keep our code readable and well-documented.
 We have specified the access as private for the information that is not required for the user to know.
 #### Single Responsibility Principle: